 Pricing and availability

-More advanced features are available if you subscribe to a Pro edition, including the ability to send and view Twitter’s direct messages and browse Twitter lists.
+Chirp for Apple Watch is a free download from App Store.
+More advanced features are available if you purchase the $1.99 Pro edition, including the ability to post tweets, send and view DMs, and more.